katzur/story-sparks/README.md

 Header is a static element visible on every page.
 It contains:
 * Free delivery banner, to let the Users know that they can get free shipping if they place an order over €50.
 * Logo visible on large screens (desktop) on the top left.
 It's removed on smaller screens (tablet, mobile) to reduce the navbar size.
-* Search bar in the center on large screens (desktop).
+* Search bar in the centre on large screens (desktop).
 Reduced to a loop icon on smaller screens (tablet, mobile) due to space economy.
 * My Account button with dropdown menu that provides links for "Register" and "Login", allowing users to either register for a new account, or login with an existing one.
 Once logged in, the links update to "My Profile" and "Logout".
 If logged in as a superuser, there is also a "Product Management" link available here.
 * Cart button - transfers the User to Bag view page.